MIS-GrApH-AI/Public/readme.md

   - Governance
   - Team leadership, skill resourcing, participation

 #### Project: Incorporate existing data sources into a UMLS-based knowledge graph
+Team Lead: Nikesh Shah
 - Milestones (completable in ~2-weeks):
   - Develop a data model that maps RxNorm, MED-RT, and MeSH relationships onto a base of UMLS concepts
   - Identify a core of unique logical relationship types independent of spoken language, and map synonyms from multiple languages to these unique relationship types